 Since the vast majority of canine lipomas are harmless, surgical removal is only necessary if they are large enough to cause discomfort, hinder normal movement, or interfere with body functions.
 Nonetheless, biopsy (to retrieve a substantial sample of tissue) with or without surgical removal is strongly recommended for cats with fatty skin lumps.

 If owners elect surgery for cosmetic reasons, they should understand that these masses can prove problematic post-operatively in that a higher risk of post-surgical complications (at the site of surgery) has been reported for these masses.
 For this reason, some veterinarians are now pioneering the use of liposuction to extract fatty tissue from within these masses.
 Unfortunately, re-growth rates following surgery or liposuction are high.

-In addition to surgery and liposuction, steroid injections and laser therapy (among other more esoteric techniques) have also been studied but no conclusive approach to handling all lipomas has been adopted by the wider veterinary community.
+In addition to surgery and liposuction, steroid injections and laser therapy (among other alternative therapies for pets) have also been studied but no conclusive approach to handling all lipomas has been adopted by the wider veterinary community.